 '''

 National-HI3-ASN1parameters ::= SEQUENCE

-{

-countryCode [1] PrintableString (SIZE (2)),

--- Country Code according to ISO 3166-1 [39],

--- the country to which the parameters inserted after the extension marker apply

-...

--- In case a given country wants to use additional national parameters according to its law,

--- these national parameters should be defined using the ASN.1 syntax and added after the

 '''

-extension marker ().
-It is recommended that "version parameter" and "vendor identification parameter" are included in the national parameters definition.
-Vendor identifications can be retrieved from IANA web site.
+''' countryCode [1] PrintableString (SIZE (2)), -- Country Code according to ISO 3166-1 [39], -- the country to which the parameters inserted after the extension marker apply ... -- In case a given country wants to use additional national parameters according to its law, -- these national parameters should be defined using the ASN.1 syntax and added after the -- extension marker (...). -- It is recommended that "version parameter" and "vendor identification parameter" are -- included in the national parameters definition.
+Vendor identifications can be -- retrieved from IANA web site.
+It is recommended to avoid -- using tags from 240 to 255 in a formal type definition. } '''

-ICE-type := ENUMERATED

-{

-sgsn (1),

-ggsn (2),